Path Traversal

 Directory traversal attacks attempt to access files outside the intended web directory by using '../' sequences.

-The /etc/passwd file is a common target because it contains user account information on Linux systems.
+The /etc/passwd file is a common target because it contains user account information on Linux systems, which is often a precursor to an failed password for invalid user SSH logs once usernames are acquired.

 If successful, attackers can access sensitive configuration files and escalate privileges.